Skip to Content

 Of course, there are other factors into safari costs other than being on safari itself.
 Here are the top African safari costs that you probably haven’t thought of.

 Visas: Some countries will require a visa.
 Others, like South Africa, may not (at least for US citizens).
 Uganda, Kenya, and Rwanda have an East African Tourist Visa for only $100 per person.
 Tanzania’s visa is $50 for a single entry.
+As always, check the government websites to be sure of current visa requirements.

 Tipping: It is proper to tip your guides, game trackers, drivers, butlers (if you have one), lodge staff, etc. Be sure to factor that into your budget. $10 per person per day is appropriate for guides and $5 per person per day for trackers. $10-20 per person per day is good for the lodging staff.